hypnosapos/cartpole-rl-remote/README.rst

 Run remote agent
 ----------------

-You have to get external IP from svc/seldon-apiserver to set RUN_MODEL_IP variable.
+You have to get the external IP from svc/seldon-apiserver to set RUN_MODEL_IP variable.

 In order to get model predictions launch this command in your shell::